alessandrojcm/commitlint-pre-commit-hook/README.md

           - id: commitlint
             stages: [commit-msg]
     ```
-* If you are using one of Commitlint's [shared configurations](https://commitlint.js.org/#/reference-configuration?id=shareable-configuration),
+* Add your [shared configurations](https://commitlint.js.org/#/reference-configuration?id=shareable-configuration) as a
-  add it to the `additional_dependencies` parameter of the hooks, i.e:
+  dependency using the `additional_dependencies` parameter of the hooks, here we use the `@commitlint/config-angular`
+  as an example:
     ```
     - repo: https://github.com/alessandrojcm/commitlint-pre-commit-hook
       rev: <latest tag>